There are two types of data on expression levels by RNA-Seq. The first is read count (or Count), and the other is TPM, FPKM, and RPKM.

 The wider the dynamic range, the more genes will come into the signal range.
 The number of genes shown in the table is a rough guide to the number of genes in the signal range since the number varies depending on the filtering criterion.

-In addition to the number of reads, the amount of imputed RNA has a significant impact on the dynamic range.
-The dynamic range of ultra-low-input RNA-Seq and single-cell RNA-Seq data is exceptionally narrow.
+In addition to the number of reads, the amount of input RNA significantly impacts the dynamic range.
+The dynamic range of ultra-low-input RNA-Seq and single-cell RNA-Seq data can be exceptionally narrow.
+The technical improvement is incredible, though, you would better be very careful because there is a much larger variability in the dynamic range among samples than the normal input RNA-Seq.

 Also, if you look at many datasets, you will find that there is about a two-fold difference in the number of maximum and minimum reads in most data sets.
 Data analysis must be adjusted to the narrowest dynamic range by nature.
 So it is dangerous to rely on the theoretical maximum reads on the sequencer's catalog when estimating the required number of reads.
 It would be realistic to plan an experiment on the assumption that you are getting samples with a half number of the max reads.